Special Relativity -- Applications to astronomy and the accelerator physics: Introduction

-It is generally believed that the phenomenon of aberration of light could be interpreted, using the corpuscular model of light, as being analogous of the observation of the oblique fall of raindrops by a moving observer.
-This is a classical kinematics method to the computation of the stellar aberration used in astronomy for about three hundred years.
-This book develops a relativistic theory of aberration of light in rotating frames.
-To see the consequences of relativistic modification of stellar aberration, we start with the classical aberration increment, or $\theta_a = v/V$.
-Here $v$ is the velocity of observer and $V$ is the velocity of particles.
+The phenomenon of the aberration of light is often interpreted, within the corpuscular model of light, as analogous to the oblique fall of raindrops observed by a moving observer.
+This classical kinematic approach has been employed in astronomy for nearly three centuries to compute stellar aberration.
+This book presents a relativistic theory of the aberration of light in rotating frames.
+To explore the effects of relativistic modifications to stellar aberration, we begin with the classical aberration increment, given by $\theta_a = v/V$ , where $v$ is the observer's velocity and $V$ is the velocity of the particles.
 It is assumed that $v \ll V$.
-According to the conventional approach, if we neglect $v^2/c^2$ comparison with 1, stellar aberration increment is simplified to elementary formula $\theta_a = v/c$.
-This result is particularly remarkable because the study of stellar aberration is intimately connected with the old kinematics: the Galilean vectorial law of addition of velocities is actually used.
-We come to the conclusion that the standard analysis of the stellar aberration does not take into account the fundamental difference between velocity of light and velocity of raindrops.
+According to the conventional approach, by neglecting terms of order $v^2/c^2$ in comparison to 1, the stellar aberration increment simplifies to the elementary formula $\theta_a = v/c$.
+This result is particularly notable, as the study of stellar aberration traditionally relies on classical kinematics, specifically the Galilean vectorial law of velocity addition.
+We conclude that the standard analysis of stellar aberration fails to account for the fundamental distinction between the velocity of light and the velocity of raindrops.

-The satisfactory treatment of the relativistic modification should be based on the two relativistic parameters.
-For an observer on the earth, it is, with respect to the solar referential frame, of about 30 km/s, corresponding to the earth motion around the sun.
-Clearly, in the theory of stellar aberration, we consider the small expansion parameter $v/c \simeq 10^{-4}$ neglecting terms of order of $v^2/c^2$.
-In the theory of stellar aberration, we, however, must also consider the relativistic parameter $V/c$.
-For light $V/c = 1$ and the special theory of relativity says that stellar aberration cannot be discussed as a topic in the classical theory.
-Light is always a ("ultra") relativistic object, no matter how small the ratio $v/c$ may be.
-According to the special theory of relativity, physical processes takes place in a metric space-time geometry, so the geodesic interval must be used to describe aberration of light phenomenon.
+A satisfactory treatment of relativistic modifications should be based on two key relativistic parameters.
+For an observer on Earth, the velocity relative to the solar reference frame is approximately 30 km/s, corresponding to Earth's motion around the Sun.
+In the theory of stellar aberration, we typically consider the small expansion parameter $v/c \simeq 10^{-4}$, neglecting terms of the order of $v^2/c^2$.
+However, in addition to this parameter, we must also account for the relativistic quantity $V/c$.
+For light, $V/c = 1$, and according to the special theory of relativity, stellar aberration cannot be treated purely within the framework of classical mechanics.
+Light is always an "ultra-relativistic" phenomenon, regardless of how small the ratio $v/c$ may be.
+Since physical processes occur within the metric structure of space-time, as dictated by the special theory of relativity, the geodesic interval must be used to accurately describe the phenomenon of stellar aberration.